weakish/docs-en/views/realtime-guide-intermediate.md

 If you are building an app for team collaboration or social networking, you may want more features to be included beside basic messaging.
 For example:

-- To mention someone with “@” so that they can easily find out what messages are important to them.
+- To mention someone with "@" so that they can easily find out what messages are important to them.
 - To edit or recall a piece of message that has been sent out.
-- To send status messages like “Someone is typing”.
+- To send status messages like "Someone is typing".
-- To allow the sender of a message to know if it’s delivered or read.
+- To allow the sender of a message to know if it's delivered or read.
 - To synchronize messages sent to a receiver that has been offline.

 With LeanMessage, you can easily implement the functions mentioned above.

 ### Mentioning People

-Some group chats have a lot of messages going on and people may easily overlook the information that’s important to them.
-That’s why we need a way for senders to get people’s attention.
+Some group chats have a lot of messages going on and people may easily overlook the information that's important to them.
+That's why we need a way for senders to get people's attention.

-The most commonly used way to mention someone is to type “@ + name” when composing a message.
-But if we break it down, we’ll notice that the “name” here is something determined by the app (it could be the real name or the nickname of the user) and could be totally different from the `clientId` identifying the user (since one is for people to see and one is for computers to read).
+The most commonly used way to mention someone is to type "@ + name" when composing a message.
+But if we break it down, we'll notice that the "name" here is something determined by the app (it could be the real name or the nickname of the user) and could be totally different from the `clientId` identifying the user (since one is for people to see and one is for computers to read).
 A problem could be caused if someone changes their name at the moment another user sends a message with the old name mentioned.
 Beside this, we also need to consider the way to mention all the members in a conversation.
-Is it “@all”? “@group”?
-Or “@everyone”?
+Is it "@all"? "@group"?
+Or "@everyone"?
 Maybe all of them will be used, which totally depends on how the UI of the app is designed.

-So we cannot mention people by simply adding “@ + name” into a message.
+So we cannot mention people by simply adding "@ + name" into a message.
 To walk through that, LeanMessage allows you to specify two properties with `AVIMMessage`:

 - `mentionList`, an array of strings containing the list of `clientId`s being mentioned;
 - `mentionAll`, a `Bool` indicating whether all the members are mentioned.

-Based on the logic of your app, it’s possible for you to have both `mentionAll` to be set and `mentionList` to contain a list of members.
+Based on the logic of your app, it's possible for you to have both `mentionAll` to be set and `mentionList` to contain a list of members.
 Your app shall provide the UI that allows users to type in and select the members they want to mention.
 The only thing you need to do with the SDK is to call the setters of `mentionList` and `mentionAll` to set the members being mentioned.
 Here is a code example:

 ```js
 const message = new TextMessage(`@Tom Come back early.`).setMentionList('Tom');